renesas/rx72n-envision-kit/vendors/renesas/boards/rx72n-envision-kit/aws_demos/src/smc_gen/r_sci_rx/readme.txt

 * (RX66T) Simultaneous operation of up to 7 channels
 * (RX72T) Simultaneous operation of up to 7 channels
 * (RX72M) Simultaneous operation of up to 13 channels
+* (RX72N) Simultaneous operation of up to 13 channels
+* (RX66N) Simultaneous operation of up to 13 channels
 * Simultaneous operation of Async, Sync, or SSPI modes on different channels.
 * Queueing of incoming and outgoing data for Asynchronous channels.
 * Interrupt driven.